MicrosoftDocs/cpp-docs/docs/build-insights/wpa-views-reference.md

 The Files view is used to:

-- determine the headers that are the most included, and
+- determine which headers get included the most often, and
-- assist in deciding what to include in a pre-compiled header (PCH).
+- help you decide what to include in a pre-compiled header (PCH).

 ### Files view data columns